tgirke/GEN242-2021/content/en/about/introduction.md

 in practicals and course projects, students usually learn much more if they enroll into the class rather than auditing it in a passive manner.

-## Code of conduct and commitment to UCR's DEI standards
+## Code of conduct and DEI standards

 The instructors, organizers and participants of this class are committed to create an environment in which all students can learn and thrive in ways